-Amendments of 9.5.2.1.1 and 9.5.2.1.2 to clarify the Grant Level System.
-2.7 2022-07-31 GRC: Removal of Merchandising Policy, Decreased SAB fixed percentage from 28.5% to 26%, re-introduces Agape Assistant Director position.
+Amendments of 9.5.2.1.1 and 9.5.2.1.2 to clarify the 2.7 2022-07-31 Grant Level System.
+GRC: Removal of Merchandising Policy, Decreased SAB fixed percentage from 28.5% to 26%, re-introduces Agape Assistant Director position.
 Executive Amendments included updating outdated language, removing redundant language, changing the location of certain subsections in section 8 to make the overall format flow better, and updating job descriptions of executive cabinet members.
 2.8 2023-01-09 Fall GRC: Added language to include process for filling springtime vacancies of non-elected positions (December graduates filling the roles of VPO and VPDA).
 Removal of the Student Leadership Development Committee.
 Added language to create a process for using funds previously tied up in unattainable capital purchases.
 Decreased SAB fixed percentage from 26% to 24% to increase MCC from 8.4% to 10.4%.
 Executive Amendment to clarify language regarding the payment for the Student Engagement Graduate Assistant.
-2.9 2024-06-03 Updated the governance manuals to reflect the spring, 2024 GRC's, including the following changes: - Amending the position description for the Vice President of Diversity Affairs - Re-structuring the social concerns committee and making the VPDA the consistent, non-voting chair - Additions to election details in the event of an uncontested election - Addition and deletion of student ministries and Human Rights Awareness (HRA) positions - Clarification of roles of Minds Matter executives - Clarification of chartered club ratio - Redistributing SGA executive cabinet pay to make all SGA cabinet members level 2 paid leaders - Pulse now offers yearbooks for seniors to purchase for \$15 per yearbook, instead of being free.
+2.9 2024-06-03 Updated the governance manuals to reflect the spring, 2024 GRC's, including the following changes: Amending the position description for the Vice President of Diversity Affairs Re-structuring the social concerns committee and making the VPDA the consistent, non-voting chair Additions to election details in the event of an uncontested election Addition and deletion of student ministries and Human Rights Awareness (HRA) positions Clarification of roles of Minds Matter executives Clarification of chartered club ratio Redistributing SGA executive cabinet pay to make all SGA cabinet members level 2 paid leaders Pulse now offers yearbooks for seniors to purchase for \$15 per yearbook, instead of being free.
+3.0 2024-08-01 Executive Amendment: Section 8, Student Organizations - Updated the Governance Manual to reflect the Student Handbooks rules on Student organizations.